darknessest/scrabble-mobile/DICTIONARIES.md

 ### Dictionary Sources

 - **English**: SOWPODS word list (public domain, ~267k words)
+  - Already curated for Scrabble, but additional filtering removes proper nouns and abbreviations
 - **Russian**: OpenRussian dictionary (CC BY-SA, ~58k words)
+  - **Important:** There is no official public Russian Scrabble dictionary available.
+OpenRussian is a general dictionary that requires filtering.
+  - Two versions are generated:
+    - **`ru.json`**: Full version with all inflected forms (cases, conjugations, declensions)
+    - **`ru-strict.json`**: Strict version with nouns in nominative singular+plural only, other POS in base forms only
+  - Both versions filter out proper nouns, abbreviations, and other disallowed words
+  - See `scripts/RUSSIAN_SCRABBLE_RESEARCH.md` for detailed research on Russian Scrabble rules

 ### Storage